-Long-term increase in turbidity may affect primary production in the water column and, therefore, reduce the availability of diatom food, both for suspension feeders and deposit feeders.
+Long-term increase in turbidity may affect primary production in the water column and therefore reduce the availability of diatom food, both for suspension feeders and deposit feeders.
 In addition, primary production by the microphytobenthos on the sediment surface may be reduced, further decreasing food availability for deposit feeders.
 However, primary production is probably not a major source of nutrient input into the system and, furthermore, phytoplankton will also immigrate from distant areas and so the effect may be decreased.

 Sensitivity assessment.
-This biotope occurs in moderate flow in variable salinity.
+This biotope CR.MCR.CFaVS.CuSpH.HbowEud is only recorded from Loch Etive in Scotland, where high levels of freshwater input and fjordic sills create one of the most brackish sea lochs in Scotland (Dipper et al., 2008).
+This biotope is recorded from within the Bonawe Narrows exposed to 1.5-2.5 knots (moderately strong tidal streams, ca 0.5-1.5 m/s) and reduced salinity (Dipper et al., 2008).
 A large proportion of the characterizing species have been recorded in the turbid biotope CR.MCR.CFaVS.CuSpH.Vs (Connor et al., 2004).
-Mortality at the benchmark level is therefore considered unlikely and resistance is 'High', resilience is 'High' and the biotope is 'Not sensitive'.
+Mortality at the benchmark level is, therefore, considered unlikely and resistance is 'High', resilience is 'High' and the biotope is 'Not sensitive'.
 The lack of evidence for characterizing species, as well as a lack of consensus in the literature result in a 'Low' quality confidence score.